will-gant/contributor-tenure/README.md

-# Git Former Contributor Commit Days Calculator
+# Git Contributor Turnover Calculator

 Hacked together bash script to calculate contributor turnover on git projects.
 Generates a CSV file with the dates of the first and last commits by each ex-contributor to a git repo (anyone who hasn't committed in the last 90 days), along with the difference between those dates in days.
 Also outputs an overall average for the repo.

 ## Prerequisites
-* Bash 4.0.0 or later
+* Bash 4.0.0 or later (uses associative arrays)
 * Git (version 2.x)
 * [yq](https://mikefarah.gitbook.io/yq/) (version 4.x)